jkozlowski/haskell-presentation/README.md

 haskell-presentation
 ====================

-Loose ramblings about Haskell - a short presentation about Haskell.
+Lazy ramblings about Haskell - a short presentation about Haskell.